getyourguide/DDataFlow/README.md

 **ENABLE_DDATAFLOW=True python pipeline.py**

 You will see that the dataframes are sampled when ddataflow is enabled and full when the tool is disabled.

-Thats it for the short demo.
-This demo is amed to work everywhere and show a subset of features, for the complete reference see the integration manual in the docs.
+You completed the short demo!
+This demo only shows a subset of features though, for the complete reference see the integration manual in the docs.

 ## Support